Shop by

 Here are some examples of how bad odors can affect your home and that it’s time for an air filter change:

-Time since the last air filter change serves as a critical indicator of when a replacement might be due.
+The time since your last air filter change is probably the easiest way to keep track of when your air filter needs changing.
 Most manufacturers recommend replacing air filters every 90 days for average households, and more frequently for homes with pets or individuals with allergies.

 If you live in a high-pollution area or your HVAC system is constantly running, it might require a more frequent change.
 Neglecting this essential maintenance task can lead to reduced air quality and increased energy consumption.

-Therefore, keeping track of the time since the last change and adjusting depending on your specific circumstances is a key responsibility for maintaining the efficiency and longevity of your HVAC system.
+Keeping track of the time since the last change and adjusting depending on your specific circumstances is a great way to maintain the efficiency and longevity of your HVAC system.
 If it’s been over 90 days, it’s time to change your air filter.

 Here’s Why You Should Change Your Air Filter Every 3 Months.